If you’re playing Euro Truck Simulator 2 (ETS2) on your PC and it starts crashing constantly for no reason, don’t panic!

-The minimum system specifications to play Euro Truck Simulator need to be met to run the game smoothly; otherwise, you are likely to run into crashing issues.
+The minimum system specifications to play Euro Truck Simulator need to be met to run the game smoothly; otherwise, you are likely to run into crashing issues during gameplay.
 So, if you’re playing on an extremely old PC, the only way to fix the crashing issue would be an upgrade to your computer’s hardware.

-Here are Euro Truck Simulator 2’s system requirements:
+Here are Euro Truck Simulator 2’s MINIMUM system requirements:

 Make sure your PC meets the minimum system specs to run the game, then move on to the solutions below.

-- Verify the integrity of your game files
+Fix 1: Verify the integrity of game files

-When you open most programs, they don’t run as an administrator.
-This means the programs don’t have full access to files and folder on your PC.
+When you open a program, it won’t have full access to files and folders on your PC, which could cause trouble sometimes.
 So, you should grant your game administrator rights to see if it can function properly.
 Follow the instruction below: